-Studies show that a living wage for our region is $17 per hour, $10 above the state minimum wage.
+Studies show that a living wage for our region is $17 per hour, almost $10 above the state minimum wage.
 That disparity forces many people to work two or three jobs or live elsewhere and travel long distances to work.
 The consequence is many service-sector workers in our region lead a precarious existence on the verge of failure, never attaining the financial security to make it through life’s ups and downs.

 Even those who don’t face such perils struggle to live here.
 Teachers, police officers, first responders, and others who earn more than the minimum wage can’t find affordable housing—to own or to rent.
 Skilled and talented people accept jobs here but end up leaving, because they couldn’t find a place to live.

 Dare Democrats are committed to establishing a living minimum wage while sustaining the ability of local businesses to prosper.
 We are equally determined to find solutions for providing more affordable housing.

 Whether by passing regulation or by helping businesses recognize their moral obligation to their fellow humans, we will continue to advocate, march, and protest for what is surely a right—the right to receive a working wage that enables people to live in the community they serve.

 Dare Democrats recognize that the strength of our community depends directly on the health of the people who live here.
 As a rural county, Dare is largely made up of middle- and lower-income residents, who often lack the safety net needed to ensure their health and well-being.
 Therefore, we support the expansion of Medicaid, childcare subsidies, SNAP (food stamps), and other programs that help those who need assistance in caring for their health needs.